-"Machine learning is powerful, but to be helpful and safe, the user needs to understand how this machine learning engine works."
+"Machine learning is powerful, but to be helpful and safe, the user needs to understand how this machine learning engine works"

-Machine learning can help to improve the efficiency of various tasks in model risk management.
-It potentially reduces the time of some of the laborious tasks by model risk managers or increases the likelihood to observe some implicit pattern of modelling data.
+Machine learning can help to improve efficiency of various tasks in model risk management.
+It potentially reduces the time of some of the laborious tasks by model risk managers or increases the likelihood to observe some implicit pattern of modeling data.
 Intuitively, there are some areas that machine learning is able to help model risk management.
-For example, machining learning can be used to identify whether the segmentation or pooling of the modelling data is reasonable.
+For example, machine learning can be used to identify whether the segmentation or pooling of the modeling data is reasonable.
 Another example is on model variable selection.
 Variable selection is a time-consuming process given that there are various functional forms and lags that could be chosen from.
 Machine learning can help to identify the importance of each of the risk drivers that potentially could enter the model.
-And last but not least, model risk managers can use machine learning to build benchmark models that are different from champion models, and then compare and contrast their model behaviours and outputs.
+And last but not least, model risk managers can use machine learning to build benchmark models that are different from champion models, and then compare and contrast their model behaviors and outputs.
 Using machine learning to create a benchmark model is considered as a reasonable and sometimes an efficient approach.
 All of the examples above are some use cases that model risk management team can build out during the course of various model validations or model reviews.

 In a nutshell, machine learning can potentially help model risk management to be more efficient and assist model risk management team to be more knowledgeable in their work.
 We expect to observe more and more use cases in the future that apply machine learning in various tasks in model risk management.